 Sponsors

-The five sponsors are all real-estate companies with a significant track record and are all listed on the Nasdaq OMX.
-The fundamental stand-alone credit strength of these companies ranges from BBB- to BB-, in our opinion.
-Operations cover several regions, including Stockholm City and Gothenburg, as well as several property types, ranging from offices to specialized logistic properties.
+All five sponsors are real-estate companies with a significant track record and each entity is listed on the Nasdaq OMX.
+The fundamental stand-alone credit strength of these companies is relatively diverse and ranges over both the High Yield- and Investment Grade segments, in our opinion.
+Operations extend over several regions, including Stockholm City and Gothenburg, as well as several property types, ranging from offices to specialized logistic properties.

+Fabege